 United Internet and Drillisch also increased their shareholding in freenet AG to 24.52% in January 2008, via the jointly held company MSP Holding GmbH.
 In the course of the capital increase of freenet AG, in connection with its acquisition of Debitel, the shares held by MSP Holding GmbH in freenet AG were diluted from 24.52% to 18.39% as of July 5, 2008.
 On December 29, 2008, United Internet acquired 10,798,817 shares in freenet AG from MSP Holding GmbH, equivalent to 8.43% of voting rights.
 The proceeds were used to reduce the financial liabilities of MSP Holding GmbH.
 After executing this share transfer, MSP Holding GmbH still holds 12,751,183 shares in freenet AG, or 9.96% of voting rights.
-Drillisch AG continues to hold 7.52% of the voting rights in freenet AG.
-Due to the contractual voting commitment between United Internet and Drillisch, there is no difference in the share of voting rights in freenet AG held by United Internet AG, together with Drillisch and MSP Holding, which still totals 25.91% - as before the share transfer.
+Drillisch AG continues to hold 7.52% of the voting rights in freenet AG and Drillisch AG, there is no difference in the share of voting rights in freenet AG held by United Internet AG, together with Drillisch and MSP Holding, which still totals 25.91% - as before the share transfer.